FacilityKit Blog

 The Activities Director's Compliance Survival Guide for SNFs

 Bingo is not a compliance strategy.
 Surveyors look hard at the activities department — individualized care plans, 1:1 documentation for bedbound residents, assessment timelines, and whether your activity calendar reflects what actually happened.
-Here’s everything you need to stay citation-free.

 Your Abuse Investigation Protocol Expires April 30 — Here's What Changed